meronic/anniversary/README.md

 # Anniversary

-This repository includes a small static site located in the `site/` folder.
+This repository contains a small static website found in the `site/` folder.
+The site celebrates an anniversary and requires an access code to view the content beyond the landing page.

 ## Usage

-Open `site/index.html` in your favorite web browser to view the welcome page.
-Alternatively, launch a local server from the `site/` directory:
+Open `site/index.html` in your web browser.
+Enter the access code `0425` when prompted to read the anniversary letter and view the photo slideshow.

+You can also serve the files locally with Python:

 ```bash
 cd site